Students@Work Internship Program

 • Connect with other interns through fun activities, and join the S@W Leadership Committee to organise activities, develop your leadership, communication and event management skills, and be eligible for a Melbourne Plus Leadership credential.

-The AAGE Top Intern Programs list was created from a survey of over 1,800 interns from 105 different organisations.
+The AAGE Top Intern Programs list 2024 was created from surveying over 2,400 interns who were engaged in an internship program at sometime across March 2023 – February 2024.
 Ratings are based on 15 categories including induction and training, quality of supervision, content of work, performance feedback, organisation’s culture and values and social life.

 Internships are grouped into streams based on operational area and role responsibilities.
 Every internship is different, but the following examples show the kinds of tasks and projects you might work on as part of each stream.
 Check out the intern profiles of past interns and what they achieved in their placements.